MarkGhebrial/CS100-Final-Project/README.md

 ### Why are we interested in this project?

 Students who are new to Git often find the workflow to be unintuitive, often forgetting steps like checking out to a freshly created branch.
-A tool like GitBuddy would help reduce mistakes from new git users, and possible implementing a "learning" or "tutorial" mode would allow users to gain confidence with Git.
+A tool like GitBuddy would help reduce mistakes from new git users, and possible implementation of a "learning" or "tutorial" mode would allow users to gain confidence with Git.

 ### What languages/tools will we use?